-Alliance for Eating Disorders Awareness Postdoctoral Fellowship application may be obtained via AllianceforEatingDisorders.com or from Dr.

-Hendelman at

-jhendelman@AllianceforEatingDisorders.com.
-The applicant must demonstrate excellent potential for being a creative and productive team member and work well with The Alliance for Eating Disorders Awareness organization.
+National Alliance for Eating Disorder's Postdoctoral Fellowship application may be obtained via AllianceforEatingDisorders.com or from Dr. Hendelman at jhendelman@AllianceforEatingDisorders.com.
+The applicant must demonstrate excellent potential for being a creative and productive team member and work well with the National Alliance for Eating Disorders.
 Although the fellowship is for 13 months, fellows are able to consider a two-year fellowship (not required).
 Decisions for two-year fellowships are made by the 5th month of the first fellowship year.